heyitsguay/heyitsguay.github.io/_posts/2022/Video Segmentation Part 1/2022-10-02-Video-Segmentation-Part-1-Training-Data.markdown

   </table>
 </p>

-We'll select a subset of the clips to start labeling with MiVOS
+We'll select a subset of the clips to start labeling with MiVOS.

 ## Video Labeling